 With the growing number of criminal prosecution in Illinois for Identity Theft we also see a growing number of people innocently charged with the criminal charge of Identity Theft.
 Many of them are themselves innocent victims of Identity Theft who find themselves wrongfully accused of committing the crime of Identity Theft.

 If you are being investigated for an Identity Theft crime, it is important that you call the nationally-recognized Identity Theft lawyer, James Dimeas, to discuss your case immediately.
 Many times, James Dimeas is able to talk to the police and to investigators early in the investigation to clear up any possible confusion before you are actually charged with the crime of Identity Theft.
 Do not talk to the police if you are under investigation for an Identity Theft crime.
-Call Identity Theft lawyer James Dimeas first, at 847-807-7405, before talking to the police.What is Identity Theft in Illinois?
+Instead, you should call Identity Theft lawyer James Dimeas first, at 847-807-7405, before talking to the police.What is Identity Theft in Illinois?

 Identity Theft 720 ILCS 5/16-30 is a very serious crime in Illinois.
 The following conduct can be considered Identity Theft in Illinois: